naturalis/beelduitwisselaar/README.md

 drush sql-dump > nameofdatabase.sql
 ```

-And a complete copy of the uploaded files directory.
+...and a complete copy of the uploaded files directory.
 You also need to change the settings.php to contain the database credentials of your new setup.